erikras/react-lazy-cache/README.md

 That's why it's "lazy".
 They will not be calculated again unless one of the props that the calculation depends on changes.

-### Parameter Injection
+### Selecting Parameters

-"_But how does it know which prop to use??_", you ask? `react-lazy-cache` detects the names of the props by the parameter names to the calculation functions.
+When you specify your functions to calculate each value, you must specify the `params`, which refer either to props given to your React component, _or_ to other calculated values (see: `sumSquared`).

-You can even inject other calculated values, such as in the case of `sumSquared`. **Be careful to not cause an infinite dependency loop!**
+**Be careful to not cause an infinite dependency loop!**

 ## Conclusion